 This includes the right to ask us about the type of data we process, why we’re processing your data, the categories of third parties whom your data may be disclosed, how long your data will be stored, and the other rights you have regarding our use of your data.

 The right to ask that we correct the personal data we hold on you

 If we hold incorrect information about you, you can ask us to update it to ensure it is accurate.

 The right to ask that we delete the personal data we hold on you

-You can ask us to erase any personal data we hold about you, and we will accept your request if doing this will not cause problems in using our services before we do.
+You can ask us to erase any personal data we hold about you, and we will accept your request if doing this will not conflict with your use of our products.